O3Labs/neo-privatenet-docker/readme.md

 It will spin up a RPC-enabled node in a single-node consensus mode.

 ## Build & Run
-In your terminal, execute the command"
+In your terminal, execute the command
 `make`

 ### Address contains all 100,000,000 NEO